Ergodicity of the Fisher infinitesimal model with quadratic selection: Nondimensionalization and derivation of the time-discrete version

 In the sequel, we justify our time-discrete version \eqref{E-eigenproblem-time-discrete}.
 Specifically, let us integrate equation $\eqref{E-sexual-reproduction-time-continuous-reduced-parameters}_1$ for $t\in[t_n,t_{n+1}]$ where $\{t_n\}_{n\in \mathbb{N}}\subseteq \mathbb{R}_+$ is any increasing sequence.
 Then, we recover Duhamel's formula

 for any $n\in \mathbb{N}$ and each $x\in \mathbb{R}^d$.
-Using the rectangle rule for the integral in the right hand side leads to the approximations $F_n(x)\simeq f(n,x)$ of the the above time-continuous problem for $f=f(t,x)$:
+Using the rectangle rule for the integral in the right hand side leads to the approximations $F_n(x)\simeq f(t_n,x)$ of the the above time-continuous problem for $f=f(t,x)$:

 for any $n\in \mathbb{N}$ and each $x\in \mathbb{R}^d$.
 Here, we have set unitary time steps $t_n-t_{n-1}=1$ for simplicity and $t_0=0$.
 We emphasize that the right hand side of \eqref{E-sexual-reproduction-time-discrete-overlapping-generations} consists of two different terms.
 On the one hand, the first term describes the amount of old individuals from the previously generation $n-1$ having resisted the effect of selection in generation $n$.
 On the other hand, the second term computes the amount of offspring conceived by individuals in the previous generation $n-1$, where an eventual decline due to selection has also been taken into account.
 Let us emphasize that in \eqref{E-sexual-reproduction-time-discrete-overlapping-generations} individuals from generation $n-1$ can merge (after breeding) with their offspring to form next generation $n$.
 This is typical in most biological populations, which have \textit{overlapping generations} ({\em e.g.}, some multivoltine flies like Drosophila melanogaster).
 However, some other systems have {\it non-overlapping generations} so that the full generation $n-1$ gets extinct after breeding and only their offspring survive at generation $n$ ({\em e.g.}, some univoltine insects like the Dawson's burrowing bee).
+We refer to \cite{M-61} for a discussion on the various types of voltinism and the role of diapause.
 In that case, by canceling the first term \eqref{E-sexual-reproduction-time-discrete-overlapping-generations} reduces to

 for any $n\in \mathbb{N}$ and each $x\in \mathbb{R}$.
 We remark that two different parameters $\alpha$ and $\beta$ are still present in \eqref{E-sexual-reproduction-time-discrete-two-parameters}.
 However, given that $F\mapsto e^{-\frac{\alpha}{2}\vert x\vert^2}\mathcal{B}[F]$ is a 1-homogeneous operator we can kill the parameter $\beta$ by rescaling the trait distributions $F_n$.
 Specifically, define $\widehat{F}_n=\beta^{-n}F_n$ and note that \eqref{E-sexual-reproduction-time-discrete-two-parameters} reduces to our time-discrete problem \eqref{E-sexual-reproduction-time-discrete} with only one parameter $\alpha$.